realworldocaml/book/en/concurrent-programming-with-async.md

 ```

 Note that we use `Monitor.extract_exn` to grab the underlying
-exception that was thrown for matching purposes.
-Async wraps its
+exception that was thrown.
+Async wraps exceptions it catches with
-exception with extra information, including the monitor trace.
+extra information, including the monitor trace, so you need to grab
+the underlying exception to match on it.

 If we pass in an exception other than `Ignore_me`, like, say, the
 built-in exception `Not_found`, then the exception will be passed to